Cherry blossoms are beautiful. Pale pink and in full bloom for just one week each year, they’re elusive and ephemeral. And fickle too.

 From Masan, you’ll have to take a local bus or a taxi to Jinhae.
 Unless you can understand Korean, I suggest going by taxi since finding the right bus stop may be difficult for foreigners.
 About 30 mins away, the taxi fare from Masan to Jinhae should run you around 15,000 KRW.

 I suggest purchasing your tickets from the Express Bus Terminal as early as you can.
 Unlike the Intercity Bus, you can buy your return tickets in Seoul.
 I suggest leaving around 7 AM for Masan, then heading back to Seoul around 3 PM.
 This should get you back into the city before 8 PM.
-Follow the link to check the bus schedule on your intended day of departure.

 Please be advised that Korail runs a special train from Masan to Jinhae during the actual cherry blossom festival.
 This year, the festival was from 1-10 April.
 If you plan on going to Jinhae during the actual festival, then this is better than taking a taxi from Masan for two reasons.
 One, traffic during the actual festival is atrocious.
 Two, this special train will go through Gyeonghwa station which is one of the best places to view the cherry blossoms.
 Called “Cherry Blossom Road”, you’ll be flanked on either side of the rails with cherry blossom trees in full bloom.
 Be sure to check the Visit Korea website for updates on the festival and this special train.